-While you’re receiving the Youth Payment, you may also qualify for both of the following incentive payments, if you’ve met certain requirements:
+While you’re getting the Youth Payment, you might also qualify for both of the following incentive payments:

 - You’ll receive an extra $10 a week if you complete six months’ successful participation in education, training or work-based learning.

-If you’ve met the relevant requirements, you’ll continue to receive the incentive payment for as long as you’re on the Youth Payment, unless you fail to meet your obligations and Work and Income “sanctions” you (see above, “Sanctions (penalties) if you don’t meet your obligations”).
+If you’ve met the relevant requirements, you’ll continue to receive the incentive payment for as long as you’re on the Youth Payment.

 If you’re in education or training when you turn 18, the Youth Payment won’t stop immediately: